FahadH31/railway_info_system/README.md

  <br><br>
 4)
 <br>
-Copy the tables from tablesndata.pdf and run them as a query within the 'railwaysystemwebsite' schema in the order of tables then views.
+Copy the tables from tablesndata.txt and run them as a query within the 'railwaysystemwebsite' schema in the order of tables then views.
 <br><br>
 5)
 <br>